dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 The name of the Local shall be the Sacramento Local of the Democratic Socialists of America, also known colloquially as DSA Sacramento or Sacramento DSA.

 ## Purpose.
 The Sacramento Local of the Democratic Socialists of America seeks to facilitate the transition to a truly democratic and socialist society, one in which the means/resources of production are democratically and socially controlled.

 DSA rejects an economic order based solely on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race and sex, and brutality and violence in defense of the status quo.

 DSA envisions a humane social order based on popular control of resources and production, economic planning, equitable distribution, gender and racial equality, and non-oppressive relationships.

 Our conception of socialism is a profoundly democratic one.
 It is rooted in the belief that human beings should be free to develop to their fullest potential, that public policies should be determined not by wealth but by popular participation, and that individual liberties should be carefully safeguarded.
 It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations -- recognizing these as essential bulwarks against the dangers of an intrusive state.
 It is committed to a freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.

 We are socialists because we are developing a concrete strategy for achieving that vision.
 In the present, we are building a visible socialist presence within the broad democratic left.
 In the long run, we hope to build a majority movement capable of making democratic socialism a reality in the United States.
 Our strategy acknowledges the class structure of the U.S. society.

 This class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 ## Meetings.
 Sacramento DSA will hold a minimum of four General Membership Meetings annually.
 The General Membership will elect Local officers and may adopt an annual budget.
 In general, it is the highest legislative body of the Local.

-The Executive Committee will set the agenda for General Membership Meetings.
+The Steering Committee will set the agenda for General Membership Meetings.

-The Executive Committee may call an Emergency Meeting of the General Membership on five days notice when an urgent and important matter requires deliberation.
+The Steering Committee may call an Emergency Meeting of the General Membership on five days notice when an urgent and important matter requires deliberation.

 ## Quorum.

 A quorum of 10% of the membership is required for all elections.

 A quorum of 5% of the membership is required for all votes of the General Membership and other business meetings.
+If a voting quorum is not met during the time of a general membership meeting where such a quorum is required, voting shall be conducted through an online poll sent out to the general membership via email.
+The poll in question shall be open for at least 48 hours following said meeting.

 ## Officers.